Skip to content Skip to footer

 Language

-The local language spoken in Rennes is French, as in the rest of France.
-However, Breton, a Celtic language, is also spoken by a minority of the population, particularly in rural areas.
+The local language spoken in Rennes is French, as it is in the rest of France.
+English is also commonly spoken in tourist areas and by younger generations.

 Cost Of Living

 Rennes has a moderate cost of living compared to other major French cities.
-Housing and transportation costs are reasonable, while dining out and entertainment expenses can vary.
-Overall, Rennes offers a good quality of life at a relatively affordable price.
+Rent, groceries, and transportation costs are reasonable, making it an attractive destination for visitors and residents.

 Rennes – capital city of the region of Brittany, France